-As a Seller, you can choose to set a price in USD as well as in multiple currencies that will show natively depending on the location (or issuing country of the credit card) of the customer making the purchase.
-Setting your pricing in international currencies will allow your customers to make purchases in their native currency.
+As a seller, you can choose to set a price in USD as well as in international currencies that will show natively depending on the location (or issuing country of the credit card) of the customer making the purchase.
+Setting your pricing in international currencies will allow your customers to make purchases or gift products in their local currency.

 Setting up international pricing

 In the setup of your subscription or product, under the Pricing tab, you’ll see the following:

 Checking the Accept international currencies option will allow you to add and adjust individual prices per region.

 Vimeo OTT automatically provides suggested prices based on current exchange rates, but you can always adjust the prices to offer prices that may be more proportionate to the norms in a particular region.

 For example, if in the image above, you wanted to offer a price of $9.99 AUD for a monthly rate, you can input that value into the monthly price.
 The annual price would remain the suggested rate unless you put in a custom value for it.

 Both monthly and annual prices are required in order for an international currency to be shown as the default for users in that region.
 If you do not fill in a monthly or yearly price for a specific currency, the currency they see will default to USD.
 For this reason, we strongly recommend that you set both monthly and yearly prices whenever you’re setting the price for a particular currency.